-6. STUDENT RESPONSIBILITIES
+STUDENT RESPONSIBILITIES 6.

-- 6.1 Under AWC Policy, students are expected to attend every session of class in which they are enrolled. - 6.2 If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
+- Under AWC Policy, students are expected to attend every session of class in which they are 6.1 - 6.2 If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
 Students who are not attending as of the 45th day of the course may be withdrawn by the instructor.
 If the student does not withdraw from the course and fails to complete the requirements of the course, the student will receive a failing grade.